nus-cs2103-AY1920S1/duke/docs/README.md

 ### **Collection of Data** <a name="data"></a>

-The list of all the tasks is located in the data directory called data as `tasks.txt`.
+The list of all the tasks is located in the data directory and is named as `tasks.txt`.
 The storage file is easy to read and edit.

 Note that the file follows the following format: